'Mother Of All Bubbles' Keeps Gold In Focus

 You can probably tell where I’m headed with all of this.
 Another crisis could be in the works.
 Savvy investors and savers might very well see this as a sign to allocate a part of their portfolios in “safe haven” assets that have historically held their value in times of economic contraction.

 Gold is one such asset that’s been a good store of value in such times, and gold stocks have tended to outperform the yellow metal as production costs have fallen, according to Seabridge Gold.
-I always recommend a 10 percent weighting in gold—5 percent in bars and coins; 5 percent in gold stocks, mutual funds or ETFs.
+I always recommend a 10 percent weighting in gold — 5 percent in bars and coins; 5 percent in gold stocks, mutual funds or ETFs.

 All opinions expressed and data provided are subject to change without notice.
 Some of these opinions may not be appropriate to every investor.
 By clicking the link(s) above, you will be directed to a third-party website(s).
 U.S. Global Investors does not endorse all information supplied by this/these website(s) and is not responsible for its/their content.